yasui-salmon/yasui-salmon.github.io/_pages/about.md

 Recent Update
 ======
+- 2024.05.02: Our paper "Estimating Distributional Treatment Effects in Randomized Experiments:
+Machine Learning for Variance Reduction" has been accepted to [ICML'24](https://icml.cc/virtual/2024/poster/34058)
 - 2023.09.29: Our paper "Distributional Treatment Effects of Content Promotion: Empirical Evidence from an ABEMA Field Experiment" has been accepted to [CODE@MIT'23](https://ide.mit.edu/events/2023-conference-on-digital-experimentation-mit-codemit/)!
 - 2023.05.09: We translated ["Causal Inference: The Mixtape"](https://mixtape.scunning.com) into Japanese! [amazon.jp link](https://amzn.asia/d/0lcOMj9)
 - 2022.05.19: Our paper “Delayed Feedback Modeling with a Time Window Assumption” has been accepted to KDD'22!